 Robyn Bauer, Center Director, has enjoyed teaching Music Together® since 2008 and started Bright Beginnings in 2013.
 She was a Suzuki violin student starting at age six, and also teaches the Suzuki method professionally.
 She performs regularly in several different orchestras and ensembles in the Fredericksburg area and works as a freelance violin soloist.
 She holds a Bachelor’s Degree in Music from James Madison University, and has also taught Elementary School music and worked at a local radio station.
 In addition to the violin, Robyn loves to sing and play the guitar, piano, ukelele, blades of grass, and any other instrument she can get into her hands!

-The next semester of Bright Beginnings Music Together classes begins in early April, with registration in mid-March.
+This summer, a shorter-than-usual session begins on July 8 and continues for seven weeks.
+No classes will he held the week of August 11-17.
 Classes at Forte Music Studios are held on Tuesdays, Wednesdays and Fridays.
-There is also a class on Thursdays at The Studio in King George.
+There is also a class on Fridays in Stafford County.
 For more information about Bright Beginnings Music Together, you may call Robyn Bauer at 540-315-1039 or email her at: BrightBeginningsMT@gmail.com.
 For a link to the Bright Beginnings Music Together website (www.BrightBeginningsMT.com), click here.

 LANE DRUM, highly respected and popular Forte guitar instructor -- in cooperation with Rappahannock Big Brothers Big Sisters of Fredericksburg -- is teaching guitar lessons to several young people once monthly at Forte.
 Roberson's Music and Forte Music Studios are assisting Mr. Drum by providing guitars for the students to use.
 "We are very proud of Lane Drum for volunteering his time and energy to this program," said Young Devereaux, Forte instructor-owner, "and we are pleased to partner with Roberson's in supporting what Lane is doing to enhance musical opportunities for youth in our community."
 The photographs below were taken during the first Big Brothers Big Sisters guitar class at Forte on January 26.